Texas shooting at Santa Fe High School kills 10, injures 10

 Another 10 people were wounded at the school in Santa Fe, a city of about 13,000 people roughly 30 miles (48 kilometers) southeast of Houston, the governor said.
 The wounded included a school police officer who was the first to confront the suspect and got shot in the arm.

 Hospitals reported treating a total of 14 people for injuries related to the shooting.
+Two were listed in critical condition Saturday at the University of Texas Medical Branch, the hospital tweeted.

-Zachary Muehe, a sophomore, was in his art class when he heard three loud booms.
+Zachary Muehe, a sophomore at the school of roughly 1,400 students, was in his art class when he heard three loud booms.

 Muehe told The New York Times that a student he knew from football was armed with a shotgun and was wearing a shirt emblazoned with the slogan "Born to Kill."

 "It was crazy watching him shoot and then pump.
 I remember seeing the shrapnel from the tables, whatever he hit.
-I remember seeing the shrapnel go past my face," he told The Times.
+I remember seeing the shrapnel go past my face," he told the Times.

 Michael Farina, 17, heard the fire alarm and thought it was a drill.
 He was holding a door open for special education students in wheelchairs when a principal came bounding down the hall, telling everyone to run.
 Another teacher yelled out, "It is real!"